 The typical average bandwidth consumption we see is roughly 0.5Mbps per active user, with more active users bumping that up to roughly 2Mbps/user.
 That’s just an estimate based on averages – users with extremely active screens (multimedia or applications with constantly changing visuals) can peak as high as 50Mbps (you read that right!).
 That’s definitely the high end, but users watching full screen videos could easily push 15-20Mbps each – imagine a team of employees participating in a full-screen video webinar or watching training videos, 10 users at 10Mbps apiece would saturate a 100Mbps link.
 Keeping these rough guidelines in mind will help you properly size the network connectivity required to support a good experience for your virtual desktop users.

 Good performance is critical for a successful desktop virtualization deployment.
 End-users will reject their new virtual desktops if poor performance impedes their productivity.
-Troubleshooting WVD performance is similar in some respects to traditional desktop performance troubleshooting but is much more complex and requires understanding of all system components.
-A methodical, diligent approach to identify the root cause of the problem is needed and this guide provides the building blocks and tips for going through such a process.
+Troubleshooting WVD performance is similar in some respects to traditional desktop performance troubleshooting but is much more complex and requires an understanding of all system components.
+A methodical, diligent approach to identifying the root cause of the problem is needed and this guide provides the building blocks and tips for going through such a process.

 At Nerdio, thousands of virtual desktop environments have been deployed on our platform and we help hundreds of partners deliver high-quality, high-performance virtual desktop environments to their customers.
-Start your free trial today.